Items your congregation owns. Assets could include money, buildings, land, and equipment. There are two types of assets, current and fixed.

 Type of transaction used to record money that is deposited into an asset account, such as a checking or savings account.

 Accounts that record how money was spent.
-Expenses accounts may be created to track money spent on salaries, materials for church programs, office supplies, postage, and utilities.
+Expense accounts may be created to track money spent on salaries, materials for church programs, office supplies, postage, and utilities.

 Twelve-month financial-reporting period for your church or organization.